 Diagnosis of Animal Allergies

 When an allergy to dogs, cats, or other animals is suspected, the physician takes a medical history and performs allergy tests (e.g., scratch tests, blood tests).
-If possible, the patient or the animal is temporarily removed from the environment and the environment is thoroughly cleaned to determine if symptoms improve.
+If possible, the animal is temporarily removed from the environment and the environment is thoroughly cleaned to determine if symptoms improve.

 Scratch tests involve applying suspected allergens and then scratching the skin to introduce the substances into the skin.
 These tests, which are usually performed on the forearm, upper arm, or upper back, allow several allergens to be tested at the same time.
 Allergic reaction (e.g., itching, redness, swelling) usually occurs within 20 minutes.